top of page

 Carolyn Graham

-EVOLUTIONARY ECOLOGY, PLANT BIOLOGY
+BIOLOGY EDUCATION, EVOLUTIONARY ECOLOGY, PLANT BIOLOGY

-I am currently a PhD candidate in the department of Ecology and Evolutionary Biology at the University of Michigan.
-My research is focused on plant-insect interactions and correlated trait evolution in the wild grape genus, Vitis.
+I received my PhD in Ecology and Evolutionary Biology at the University of Michigan in May of 2025.
+My dissertation research focused on plant-insect interactions and correlated trait evolution in the wild grape genus, Vitis.
 As sessile organisms, plants cannot run away or evade animals that want to eat them.
 As a result, plants have evolved a diverse array of strategies to deter herbivory.
-My research program seeks to identify the patterns and drivers of this defense trait diversity.
 I am particularly interested in studying indirect plant defenses that recruit mutualist bodyguards, such as mite domatia and food bodies, as well as less-known physical defense traits like calcium oxalate phytoliths.
-I am also passionate about science mentorship and education.

 bioassay.jpg